 Top-line Messaging on Climate Policy: CalChamber appears to lack significant top-line messaging on climate change policy, despite its high Engagement Intensity.
 As of May 2020, the organization has conveyed that market-based responses to climate change should be prioritized over other forms of government regulation, and has condemned “command-and-control” regulations.

 Engagement with Climate-Related Policy: CalChamber has been a consistent opponent of implementing greenhouse gas (GHG) emissions standards and targets in California, often framing proposed standards as unnecessary additional policies.
+In an August 2022 CalChamber alert, the association opposed the state's climate proposals of a carbon-neutrality goal and increasing the GHG emissions reduction target.
 In the 2021 state legislative session, CalChamber opposed the California Climate Crisis Act, which would have set a GHG emissions reduction target of at least 90% below 1990s levels by 2045.
 The organization also opposed Senate Bill 582 on raising the state’s GHG emissions reduction target to 80% by 2030, sending joint letters and appearing in committee hearings in April and May 2021.
 In April 2021, CalChamber sent letters to policymakers and appeared in opposition to the Climate Corporate Accountability Act, which would have directed the Air Resources Board to develop GHG emissions targets for large businesses and require them to report their operational emissions.
 A March 2021 joint letter led by CalChamber condemned SB 261’s emissions reductions targets for automobiles and light-duty trucks.
 In April 2019, CalChamber opposed GHG emissions reductions targets for medium and heavy-duty trucks as set by SB 44, although consequently expressed support for the bill after specific emissions reductions targets were removed from the bill text.

 CalChamber has maintained that cap and trade is its preferred regulatory approach and appears to have supported the cap and trade program in California over and instead of other forms of regulation.
 For example, in a January 2020 article, the organization urged that cap-and-trade programs be given priority over net metering and renewable portfolio standard policies.
 Previously, in 2017, CalChamber led legal action against the rule.
 Though it reversed its position later that year, communications in 2019 and 2020 opposed changes to the program that would have successively raised the carbon price on an annual basis.